wolfgangw/backports/README.md

 - [Nokogiri, a ruby wrapper for libxml2](http://nokogiri.org/tutorials/installing_nokogiri.html)

     For verification of signatures dcp_inspect requires a recent Nokogiri version with C14N support.
-See https://github.com/wolfgangw/digital_cinema_tools/wiki/MISC for notes on how to install Nokogiri with C14N support from current git (https://github.com/tenderlove/nokogiri)
+See [MISC on Digital Cinema Tools](https://github.com/wolfgangw/digital_cinema_tools/wiki/MISC) for notes on how to install Nokogiri with C14N support from [current git](https://github.com/tenderlove/nokogiri)

 - dcp_inspect requires xsd/ next to it.